 Dance at the University of Michigan offers a winning combination: a world class dance education within a leading research university.
 An extraordinary breadth of resources enables our students to bridge knowledge across disciplines and communities, and to gain an understanding of dance as a significant mode of inquiry.
-U-M dancers excel within an inclusive learning environment that encourages deep engagement through the transformative experiences of dancing and dance making.
-Academic courses both within and beyond our discipline inform the studio.
+The dance curriculum emphasizes technique, performance, and composition, and U-M dancers develop in an inclusive learning environment that encourages deep engagement in the transformative experiences of dancing and dance making.
+Academic courses within and beyond our discipline inform the studio work.
 Explore our YouTube playlist for more about our work.

-Undergraduate dance students forge their own creative voice, consolidate a range of technical skills, and enjoy extensive performance opportunities, from dancing in the first year Freshman Touring Company to performing onstage at the Power Center for the Performing Arts, where many of the world’s great dance companies also perform, such as those of Mark Morris, Meredith Monk, and Trisha Brown.
+Undergraduate dance students forge their own creative voice, build a range of technical skills, and enjoy extensive performance opportunities, from dancing in the First Year Touring Company to performing onstage at the Power Center for the Performing Arts, where many of the world’s great dance companies also perform, including Mark Morris, Batsheva, Kid Pivot, Bill T. Jones, Meredith Monk, and more.
 Students also create multi-media collaborations in the Duderstadt Video Studio and present their work in a variety of community settings.

-The University of Michigan is renowned for developing excellence.
-Combining the focus and rigor of a conservatory with the academic breadth and depth of a major public research university, an SMTD education is a transformative experience.
-Dance students receive not only a comprehensive program of instruction, performance, and pedagogy, but also the inspiration and knowledge of a liberal arts course of study, instilling the values of innovation and inclusion.
-Our graduates excel as artists, scholars, educators, entrepreneurs, technologists, designers, and arts administrators, and also fully-engaged citizens eager to make a difference in their field and community.
+Combining the focus and rigor of a conservatory with the academic breadth and depth of a major public research university, an SMTD education is transformative.
+Dance students receive comprehensive instruction and performance, plus the inspiration and knowledge of a liberal arts course of study.
+Our graduates excel as artists, scholars, educators, entrepreneurs, technologists, designers, and arts administrators.
+They are also fully-engaged citizens eager to make a difference in their field and community.

 *National Science Foundation